Founded in 1732, Liverpool's first parish workhouse was erected at the corner of College Lane and Hanover Street.

 The vagrant wards are not large enough, and ate now being altered and enlarged.
 There are not proper means for drying the clothes of vagrants in wet weather; a serious defect.
 The task of work approved of by the Poor Law Board is duly exacted, and men and women who are able to do so grind corn at a mill.

-The workhouse was demolished in 1931 to make way for Sir Edwyn Lutyens' Roman Catholic cathedral.
+The Brownlow Hill workhouse was closed in 1928 and then demolished in 1931 to make way for Sir Edwyn Lutyens' Roman Catholic cathedral.

 Kirkdale Industrial School